 I recommend hiking up to the Big Buddha first.
 It gives you a great perspective of the area.

 As you walk the up the steps, you’ll see people praying and lighting incense along the way.
+All of your senses get to participate in this experience.

 After the Big Buddha, I walked across the park to the Po Lin Monastery.
 The temples are incredibly ornate and colorful.
 Honestly, my pictures don’t do it justice.